imdasrj98/A-Machine-Learning-Approcah-to-Analyze-the-statistics-of-Football-Players/README.md

 For training purpose the SVM and KNN classifiers of sklearn library of python has been used.
 # Future Target
 To increase the size of the full dataset by preprocessing the extracted data for all the seasons and increase the accuracy.
+# Publication
+The paper has been published to IJSREM journal in the december 2019 edition.